ZachWWalden/HdlMicroProcessor/README.md

 This register is Byte 6 of the timer’s value.
 It is read in on any cycle that an SFR is not written to. <br>
 32. Timer Byte 7 (TB7) <br>
 This register is Byte 7 of the timer’s value.
 It is read in on any cycle that an SFR is not written to. <br>

+### Memory Pointer Usage
+1. Stack Pointer <br>
+	This pointer is used only by push and pop instructions.
+The programmer should intialize it to point to the end of ram at the beginning 	of their program by loading in 0xFF to the high and low byte. <br>
+2. X Pointer <br>
+The X pointer, is a general purpose memory pointer.
+It may be used to address program memory, main memory, or the framebuffer.
+After using it you may increment it by using this syntax: X+, rather than this syntax X. <br>
+3. Y Pointer <br>
+The Y pointer, is a general purpose memory pointer.
+It may be used to address program memory, main memory, or the framebuffer.
+After using it you may increment it by using this syntax: Y+, rather than this syntax Y. <br>
+4. Z Pointer <br>
+The Z pointer, is a general purpose memory pointer.
+It may be used to address program memory, main memory, or the framebuffer.
+After using it you may increment it by using this syntax: Z+, rather than this syntax Z. <br>